dandraka/Zoro/README.md

 ### Notes on usage

-- If using a database to write data (DataDestination=Database), the names of parameters in SqlCommand ($field) must match the names of FieldMasks.
+- If using a database to write data (DataDestination=Database), all names of parameters in SqlCommand (@field for SqlServer or $field elsewhere) must have a corresponding FieldMask, even if the MaskType is None.
+Also, currently connection types of ```System.Data.SqlClient``` and ```System.Data.OleDb``` are supported, but if anything else (e.g. MySql, Oracle) is needed please open an issue; adding more is trivial.
 - If input is a JSON file (DataSource=JsonFile) and one or more FieldMasks are type List (FieldMask.MaskType=List), one 1 Replacement entry is allowed, which has to have an empty Selector (Selector="").
 - If input is a JSON file (DataSource=JsonFile), FieldMasks that perform a database query (FieldMask.MaskType=Query) are not allowed.
+This is planned to be supported in a later version.

 ## Examples: